NBikashChakma/aiquest-ml-assignments/README.md

 ▪ Analysis Data with Matplotlib
 ▪ Implement Single Variable Linear Regression with Python and Real Dataset ▪ Future Value Prediction
 ▪ Assignment (Real Data Set)

+<b>Feature Engineering:</b>
+▪ Different Types of Variables
+▪ Work with Categorical Variables
+▪ Measure of Central Tendency-
+▪ Mean
+▪ Median
+▪ Mode
+▪ Theory of One Hot Encoding
+▪ One Hot Encoding with Python
+▪ Theory of Label Encoding
+▪ Label Encoding with Python
+▪ Theory of Ordinal Encoding
+▪ Ordinal Encoding with Python
+▪ Mean or Target Encoding
+▪ Mean or Target Encoding with Python
+▪ Assignment (Real Data Set)